FC Metz

 Football Club de Metz (/fr/) is a French association football club based in Metz, Lorraine.
-The club was formed in 1932 and plays in Ligue 1, the highest division in the French football league system, for the 2025–26 season following their promotion from the second division in the 2024–2025 season.
+Founded in 1932, the club competes in the Ligue 2, following relegation from the Ligue 1 in the 2025-26 season.
 They play their home matches at Stade Saint-Symphorien located within the city.
-The team is currently managed by Stéphane Le Mignan.
+The team is currently managed by Luc Holtz.
 Despite never winning the top flight, they have won the Coupe de France twice and the Coupe de la Ligue twice.